lenck/vlb/python/doc/new_feature.rst

-How to create new feature
+How to Create New Feature
 =========================================================
 To test your own detector or descriptor, you need to create your own feature detector or descriptor.